-Good cheap tequila does exist—but you can’t just reach for a bottle of tequila under $20 and expect it to be passable.
-That’s like walking onto a field littered with landmines except, you know, the worst thing that happens is you get a bad bottle of tequila, rather than a foot blown off.
 We’ve all had the bad stuff.
 The stuff that burns and necessitates salt and lime in order to erase the flavor from your mouth.
 But the best cheap tequila is good enough to sip—just like expensive tequila.
 Luckily, for you, we tasted through a bunch of cheap tequila brands and weeded out the landmines of bad cheap tequila from the good cheap tequila.
+After our most recent taste test, we even found a delicious, cheap anejo tequila!

 How we chose the tequilas for our taste test

 Cheap tequila doesn’t mean the same thing to everyone.
 Some folks might consider anything under $50 cheap for good tequila.
 Others might say that it’s not cheap unless it’s under $10.
-In the end, we chose to find the best cheap tequila under $20.
+In the end, we chose to find the best cheap tequila under $20 (with one exception).
 Depending on your local liquor stores, these bottles might be more or less expensive than the prices at which we bought them.
 But know that when we purchased them, they were all under $20.
 Heck, we even found a cheap but good tequila under $12!

 How we tasted the tequilas